-She received her doctorate from Stanford University in 2012, after earning MAs from the University of Buffalo and the Université de Paris VIII.
-While at Stanford, she was the managing editor of Republics of Letters (2010-2011) and lab manager for the Humanities + Design lab (CESTA).
-During the 2012-2013 year, she taught in two new interdisciplinary programs Education as Self-Fashioning and Thinking Matters.
-Her work was supported by a Whiting Fellowship (2011-2012) and a grant from the Teagle Foundation (2012-2013).
-At the University of Memphis, she has taught intermediate French language, French civilization, French and Francophone visual culture, and nineteenth-century literature.
+She received her doctorate from Stanford University in 2012.
+She also holds MAs from the University of Buffalo and the Université de Paris VIII.
+At the University of Memphis, she teaches nineteenth-century literature, French civilization, French and Francophone visual culture, and intermediate French language.
+While at Stanford, she was the managing editor of Republics of Letters and lab manager for the Humanities + Design lab (CESTA).
+She taught in two new interdisciplinary programs Education as Self-Fashioning and Thinking Matters.

 In her current book project, she argues that the surprisingly long afterlife that aristocrats enjoyed in French literature was due to their ability to serve as projections of ideal selves—and the ability of literary aristocracies to reflect ideal societies, whose qualities varied according to the ideological orientation of the writer.
 Drawing upon authors as diverse as madame de Staël, Delphine de Girardin, Barbey d’Aurevilly, Scribe, Proust, Robbe-Grillet, and Renoir, she demonstrates that high literary versions of the aristocracy had much in common with popular visions of the nobility found in magazines, caricatures, street theater, and popular writing, all of which contributed to the very public debate over who should lead France.

 SUNY Buffalo, Masters in Comparative Literature (June 2005).

 University of Alberta, B.A. with honors in English Literature (June 2000).